 You can associate an Alert Profile to any Service Monitor, Application, or SLA if their state changes from OK to Warning or Critical.
-Alert Profiles are normally associated with any of these monitored items at the time of their configuration; Alert Profile associations can also be modified with existing service monitor definitions.
+Alert Profiles are normally associated with any of these monitored items at the time of their configuration; you can also modify Alert Profile associations using existing service monitor definitions.